Padmasree Warrior: Cisco

 On 4 December 2007, she left Motorola to become CTO at Cisco Systems.
 She left Cisco in June 2015.

 NIO

 She joined the Chinese electric car company, NIO Inc, in December 2015 as a board member and as CEO and chief development officer for NIO U.S. She resigned from NIO in December 2018.

 Fable

-In September 2019, Warrior founded a new startup, Fable, where she serves as its president and CEO.
+In September 2019, Warrior founded a new startup, Fable, and is its president and CEO.
 In January 2021, Fable launched its app, a subscription-based book recommendation engine and private social network.
 Warrior has said they're working to improve cognitive fitness.

 Recognition

 Fortune Magazine called her one of four rising stars on its Most Powerful Women list, placing her between the 10 "highest paid" and the "Young and Powerful" categories.
 In 2005, The Economic Times ranked Warrior as the 11th Most Influential Global Indian.
 In 2001 she was one of six women nationwide selected to receive the "Women Elevating Science and Technology" award from Working Woman Magazine.
 As of 2014, she is listed as the 71st most powerful woman in the world by Forbes.
 In 2018 she was also featured among "America's Top 50 Women In Tech" by Forbes.

 Warrior is featured in the Notable Women in Computing cards.